-Our Retail Pharmacy USA division (excluding equity method investments) has pharmacy-led health and beauty retail offerings in 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands, each focused on helping people feel happy and healthy.
-We operated 8,100 retail stores in the division as of August 31, 2017.
-Our principal retail pharmacy brands in the division are Walgreens and Duane Reade.
-We are a market leader in the United States and, as of August 31, 2017, approximately 76% of the population of the United States lived within five miles of a Walgreens or Duane Reade retail pharmacy.
+The Retail Pharmacy USA division (excluding equity method investments) has pharmacy-led health and beauty retail offerings in 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands, each focused on helping people feel happy and healthy.
+The Company operated 9,560 retail stores in the division as of August 31, 2018.
+The principal retail pharmacy brands in the division are Walgreens and Duane Reade.
+The Company is a market leader in the United States and, as of August 31,

+2018, approximately 78% of the population of the United States lived within five miles of a Walgreens, Duane Reade or acquired Rite Aid retail pharmacy.

-We provide customers with convenient, omni-channel access to consumer goods and services, including own branded general merchandise such as NICE!, DeLish TM , Soap and Glory, No7, and Well at Walgreens, as well as pharmacy and health and wellness services in communities across America.
-Integrated with our e-commerce platform, the Walgreens mobile application allows customers to refill prescriptions through scan technology, receive alerts when a refill is due and perform retail functionality, such as ordering photo prints, shopping for products and clipping coupons.
+The division provides customers with convenient, omni-channel access to consumer goods and services, including own branded general merchandise such as NICE!, DeLish[TM], Soap & Glory, No7 and Well at Walgreens, as well as pharmacy and health and wellness services in communities across America.
+Integrated with the Company's e-commerce platform, the Walgreens mobile application allows customers to refill prescriptions through scan technology, receive alerts when a refill is due and perform retail functionality, such as ordering photo prints, shopping for products and clipping coupons.

-Our services help improve health outcomes for patients and manage costs for payers including employers, managed care organizations, health systems, PBM companies and the public sector.
-We utilize our retail network as a channel to provide health and wellness services to our customers and patients, as illustrated by our ability to play a significant role in providing flu vaccines and other immunizations.
-We also provide specialty pharmacy and mail services.
-As of August 31, 2017, we had approximately 400 in-store clinic locations throughout the United States, some of which are operated by the Company and some of which are operated by health system partners.
-We have more than 78,000 healthcare service providers, including pharmacists, pharmacy technicians, nurse practitioners and other health related professionals.
+The Company's services help improve health outcomes for patients and manage costs for payers including employers, managed care organizations, health systems, PBM companies and the public sector.
+The Company utilizes its retail network as a channel to provide health and wellness services to its customers and patients, as illustrated by the Company's ability to play a significant role in providing flu vaccines and other immunizations.
+The Company also provides specialty pharmacy and mail services.
+As of August 31, 2018, the Company had approximately 400 in-store clinic locations throughout the United States, some of which are operated by the Company and some of which are operated by health system partners.
+The Company has more than 85,000 healthcare service providers, including pharmacists, pharmacy technicians, nurse practitioners and other health related professionals.